ianisms/SmartThings.NETCoreWebHookSDK/docs/gettingstarted.md

 ngrok http 5000 --host-header=localhost
 ```

 This tells ngrok to tunnel requests via http to port 5000 on your local machine use localhost as the host header.
-If your app is not running on localhost, yo can ommit the ```--host-header=localhost``` argument.
+If your app is not running on localhost, you can ommit the ```--host-header=localhost``` argument.

 The output will look something like: